CoderNate/SharpWield/README.md

-**SharpWield**
+# SharpWield

-SharpWield provides a way to run C# CSX script files without depending on an install of C# interactive (CSI.exe) being present.
+SharpWield provides a way to run C# .csx script files without depending on an install of C# interactive (CSI.exe) being present.
 It uses il-Repack to bundle the Microsoft.CodeAnalysis DLLs into a single-file executable that runs an embedded Script.csx file.
 Because sometimes you don't feel like using PowerShell.

 First, embed your script: